designed-code/tic-tac-toe/README.md

 Just launch with

 clojure -M core.clj

 or

 bb core.clj

 be sure you install the Clojure or Babashka before.
 It works on every platform supported by Clojure (Windows, MacOS, Linux).

 ## Current limitations

-The right diagonale from a3 to c1 is not tested yet.
+The right diagonal from a3 to c1 is not tested yet.